docker/docs/ee/ucp/kubernetes/storage/use-nfs-volumes.md

  - Define NFS shares within the Pod definitions.
 NFS shares are defined manually by each tenant when creating a workload.
- - Define NFS shares as a Cluster object through Persistent Volumes, with the CLuster object lifecycle handled separately from the workload.
+ - Define NFS shares as a Cluster object through Persistent Volumes, with the Cluster object lifecycle handled separately from the workload.
 This is common for operators who want to define a range of NFS shares for tenants to request and consume.